rodolfoaugusto/live-stream/README.md

 # Live Stream Stack
 The Live Stream Stack is a platform to release new scalable live stream channels on AWS.

-# Notes
-- The ViaPlay goal is to reach at least 12 million subscribers in 2025.
-- Company expanding to other regions.
-- Videos on-demand and live sports.

 # To-do
 1. Add WAF to CloudFront
 2. Add custom domain to CloudFront